evaverschueren/KUL-Datathon-Jobfair/content/project/Prizes/index.md

 <h4 style="color: #F88379">And the winners get...? </h4>

 <p style='text-align: justify;'>
-Each team member of a winning team will receive a Coolblue voucher!
-But no worries, all participants also get a goodie bag!  </p>
+Each team member of a winning team will receive a Coolblue voucher! </p>